osamiull/docotoc/README.md

 ## Running the Application

-From the root directory of the repository, run the following command: docker-compose build && docker-compose up
+From the root directory of the repository, run the following command: docker compose build && docker compose run --rm app

 This command will:
 1. Build the Docker image for the application
 2. Start the Docker container

-The application will process each audio file, transcribe it, correct spelling, and generate an email based on the content.
+The application will process generate an email based on the content from the input from the patient.

 ## Viewing Results

 The application will output the results to the console, including:
-- Original transcription
-- Corrected transcription
 - Generated email

 Each file's results will be separated by a line of dashes for easy reading.